IngridMorstrad/IngridMorstrad.github.io/content/posts/technical/2021-08-12-open-ai-codex.markdown

 Needed to delete an if branch (or some code under the "ImportFrom" branch).

 **Comments**
-I felt very thankful to have Codex to handle this problem.
+I felt grateful that I had Codex to handle this problem.
 I would have likely approached it by parsing text, as I was not familiar with Python's ast library.
-Having the code go through and use the right methods from the ast library to parse the code made this fairly simple.
-To me, the code is near pefect.
+Having Codex write code that traversed the abstract syntax tree (AST) to solve the issue meant that the final product was more bug-proof than the text-parsing version I would have written.
+I was pretty impressed by how the code solved the problem so well, and although a devloper more experience with the library _may_ have written it differently, I was happy with the result.

 **Time to solve**
 1 < x < 5